1. Primary Election

 If no one gets a nomination by write-in in the primary (no one receives at least 10 write-in votes,) leaving the nomination empty, the party committee processes do NOT operate to designate a nominee whose name would appear on the general election ballot.
 Those party processes operate only when a vacancy in office arises after the primary, or if there is a party nominee but that nominee dies or something.

-Thus the only avenue available for the general is likewise the write-in approach.
+Thus, the only avenue available for the general election is likewise the write-in approach.

-At the general, even if there are names on the ballot, a the write-in can still emerge victorious if he/she has the highest # of votes.
-BUT NOTE CAREFULLY a write-in can not be cast, and will not be counted for a person whose name DOES appear on the ballot for the particular office.
+At the general election, even if there are names on the ballot, the write-in can still emerge victorious if he/she has the highest number of votes.
+BUT, NOTE CAREFULLY a write-in cannot be cast and will not be counted for a person whose name DOES appear on the ballot for the particular office.

 An interesting distinction is that while at least 10 write-ins are required in the primary to secure nomination and placement on the general ballot as a party nominee, only one (1) write-in would be necessary to win at the general, if that one write-in is the only vote cast for the office.
 An unlikely occurrence, but mathematically and legally possible.
-The point is that even a nominated candidate could win a general with one (1) vote if it were the only vote cast, and the same holds for the write-in.
+So, it is possible for a nominated candidate could win a general with one (1) vote if it were the only vote cast, and the same holds for the write-in.